 Apply for a protected species licence

-- disturbing, trapping or handling protected species
+- killing, injuring, taking, or disturbing protected species

 Apply for a protected species licence